nanos87/SparkPedal/README.md

 ## Arduino nano
 Different types of micro controllers will work.
-At least they should support this great USB serial lib https://github.com/felHR85/UsbSerial
+At least they should be supported by this USB serial library: https://github.com/felHR85/UsbSerial

 ### Schematic
 ![alt text](https://github.com/nanos87/SparkPedal/blob/master/Arduino/SparkPedal_Schematic.png "schematic")